-We manage our investment costs through pooling arrangements with LPPI, which have worked well for LCPF, with 100% of our assets under pooled management and over 92% of our assets in pooling vehicles, resulting in approximate annual savings for LCPF of £12.1m for 2020/21 (up from £7.3m in 2019/20).
-Since we began pooling in 2016, £74m worth of savings have been achieved across both of LPPIs shareholders, LCPF and London Pension Fund Authority.
+We manage our investment costs through pooling arrangements with Local Pensions Partnership Investment Limited (LPPI), which have worked well for the Fund.
+100% of our assets are managed by LPPI with over 92% of our assets in pooling vehicles', resulting in annual savings for the Fund of £15m for 2021/22.
+Since we began pooling in 2016, £40.3m worth of savings have been achieved within the Fund.
 These savings have continually been re-invested into the fund to give greater returns.